dnagir/allowy/README.md

 ## More comprehensive example

 You probably have multiple classes that you want to protect.
-I recommend creating your own base class to provide common context and maybe some utility methods:
+I recommend creating your own base class or module to provide common context and maybe some utility methods:

 ```ruby
 class DefaultAccess